TREGS4/Tek/README.md

 ## About Tek

-A permanent demo website is available [here](http://tek.ollopa.fr:7000/).
+A permanent demo website is available [here](http://tek.ollopa.fr:7000/). (no longer available / available soon)

 ****BE CAREFUL****: The demo website's source code and the database passwords are accessible by everyone and the passwords are not secured, so do not choose real passwords.